dsyme/MBrace.Legacy/README.md

 A collection of tutorials, technical overviews and API references of the library.

   * [Programming Model](http://nessos.github.io/MBrace/programming-model.html) An overview of the MBrace programming model.
   * [Client API](http://nessos.github.io/MBrace/client-api.html) An overview of the MBrace client API.
   * [Cluster Deployment Guide](http://nessos.github.io/MBrace/runtime-deployment.html) Deploying an MBrace runtime.
   * [Azure Tutorial](http://nessos.github.io/MBrace/azure-tutorial.html) Getting started with MBrace on Windows Azure.
   * [API Reference](http://nessos.github.io/MBrace/reference/index.html) contains automatically generated documentation for all types, modules and functions in the library.

+All documentation and related material can be found [here](http://nessos.github.io/MBrace/).

 ### Build Status